allometric/allometric/README.md

 `allometric` is an open source R package for predicting tree attributes using allometric models.
-Hundreds if not thousands of allometric models exist in the scientific and technical forestry literature. `allometric` is a platform for archiving and using this vast array of models in a robust and structured format.
+Thousands of allometric models exist in the scientific and technical forestry literature. `allometric` is a platform for archiving and using this vast array of models in a robust and structured format.